mobilepadawan/Speakit-JS/README.md

 You don't need to use the `defer` attribute for the script tag, and there's no need to reference the library at the bottom of an HTML file.
 The minified version has a weight of only `2KB` ⚖️, making it lightweight.
 The unminified version, recommended for testing and improvement purposes, has a weight of only `3KB` 🙂.

 ```
-🔔 In the comming weeks you'll have
+🔔 In the comming weeks of february 2025 you'll receive an ES6 Module version of this library.
-an ES6 Module * version of this library.
+We also will preserve the *CDN* version of this library.

-We are in process of testing all this functions.
+We are finishing then testing process of all its functions.

 Stay tuned!
 ```